Single-unit study

 This unit provides knowledge and skills related to software engineering, applied to the design, development, configuration, and maintenance of Enterprise Systems.
 Enterprise Systems (ES) are large-scale software applications that serve as the operations of modern organizations, such as managing customers, controlling production, and connecting to suppliers, and more.
 You will learn how to analyse business needs, design software architectures, and develop, test and deploy software applications.
 To support this you will learn, key aspects of software engineering using a real-world ES Platform.
 This will include: software design patterns; multi-tier software components and rapid composition of solutions; testing; DevOps; and agile development.
 By the end of the unit, you will become proficient at these for real-world projects and software development.

 This unit provides the essential skills and knowledge for managing an information system across its lifecycle, spanning inception, design, implementation and production release.
 For systems inception, it covers the way an information system is proposed and justified, at the highest level, using a business model and business case analysis.
-Systems design covers the modelling of both business and systems architecture to support new design proposals.
+Systems design encompasses the planning and management aspects of both business and systems architecture to support new design proposals.
 Systems implementation focusses on the different options and processes for purchasing off-the-shelf solutions in support of systems design.
 Production release covers the planning of IT infrastructure to host and run digital solutions as well as organisational change management.
 The unit expands on skills from IFB103 Systems Design and IAB201 Modelling Techniques for Information Systems.
 The skills learned in this unit will be utilised and further developed in IAB401 Enterprise Architecture.

-IAB320 Business Process Improvement
+IAB320 Process Improvement

-IAB321 Business Process Technologies
+IAB321 Process Technologies

 IAB330 Applied Internet of Things